MMMikeM/DND-Campaign/project/rules/1-introduction.md

 Spell Points (Section 6) and Enhancements (Section 7) will become relevant as you progress through the game.

 Now, gather your dice, spark your imagination, and let's forge a hero!
 Turn to **Section 2: Forging Your Character** to begin.

+### 1.5 Glossary

+* Ability Modifier: A numerical bonus or penalty (ranging from -1 to +3 in this system) derived from an Ability Score, used in dice rolls for checks, saves, and attacks.
+(See Section 2.3)

+* Anchor: A defining element (memento, promise, principle) that grounds a character emotionally or narratively.
+(See Section 2.6)

+* Base Spells: The four foundational spells a character knows at 1st level, consisting of their Core Attack Spell, Unique Spell, and two Choice Spells.
+(See Section 2.5, Section 3.1, Section 5.2)

+* Basic Effect: The simplest version of a Spell, usable at will for 0 Spell Points (SP).
+Represents the core concept of the spell.
+(See Section 2.5, Section 5.4, Section 5.5)

+* Choice Spells: Two spells selected by the player from their chosen Class's available options during character creation.
+(See Section 2.5, Section 3.1, Section 5.2)

+* Class: The character's primary archetype, defining their Key Ability, Unique Spell, Hit Die, proficiencies, and general approach to challenges and magic.
+(See Section 2.2, Section 3)

+* Core Attack Spell: A character's primary offensive magical option (Strike or Bolt), granted by their Class.
+(See Section 2.5, Section 3.1, Section 5.2)

+* Enhancement: A modification applied to a Spell by spending Spell Points (SP) to augment its effects (power, scope, duration, function).
+Learned as characters level up.
+(See Section 2.7, Section 7)

+* Essence (Descriptor): A fundamental magical energy (e.g., Fire, Cold, Shadow) chosen by the character, defining the damage type and sensory details of their spells.
+(See Section 2.5, Section 4)

+* Fate Undo Token: A resource awarded by the GM when a character's Hindrance causes a Meaningful Complication.
+Can be spent to reroll dice or revise narrative actions.
+(See Section 2.6)

+* Feat: A special ability gained (typically through leveling) that provides unique capabilities or enhances existing ones.
+(See Section 8)

+* GM (Game Master): The person who runs the game, describes the world, adjudicates rules, and portrays non-player characters.
+(See Section 1.3)

+* Hindrance: A character flaw, weakness, or complication chosen during creation that adds depth and can lead to Meaningful Complications (and Fate Undo Tokens).
+(See Section 2.6)

+* Hit Die (HD): The type of die rolled to determine hit points gained per level, specific to each Class.
+(See Section 2.2, Section 2.7)

+* Hit Points (HP): A measure of a character's health and resilience to damage.
+(See Section 2.7)

+* Key Ability: The primary Ability Score associated with a character's Class, determining their Spellcasting Ability Modifier and often influencing class features.
+(See Section 2.2, Section 3.2)

+* Long Rest: An extended period of rest (typically 8 hours) during which characters regain all lost Hit Points and expended Spell Points (SP).

+* Max SP per Activation: The maximum number of Spell Points (SP) that can be spent on a single use of a Spell (Mode cost + Enhancement costs), determined by character level.
+(See Section 2.7, Section 6.3)

+* Meaningful Complication: An instance where a character's Hindrance significantly impacts a scene, creates obstacles, or forces difficult choices, potentially earning a Fate Undo Token.
+(See Section 2.6)

+* Mode: Predefined ways to use a Spell, often requiring Spell Points (SP) to activate effects more powerful than the Basic Effect (0 SP).
+(See Section 5.4, Section 7)

+* Proficiency Bonus: A fixed bonus (+3 in this system) added to rolls where a character is proficient (skills, saves, certain attacks).
+(See Section 2.4)

+* Question: A driving mystery or unresolved element in a character's backstory or goals.
+(See Section 2.6)

+* Spell: A foundational magical concept (like Bolt, Heal, Barrier) that serves as a template, customized via Essences and Enhancements.
+(See Section 2.5, Section 5)

+* Spell Attack Bonus: The bonus added to attack rolls made with spells, equal to the character's Spellcasting Ability Modifier.
+(See Section 2.4)

+* Spell Points (SP): The magical energy resource spent to activate Spell Modes and apply Enhancements.
+Regained after a Long Rest.
+(See Section 2.7, Section 6)

+* Spell Save DC: The Difficulty Class an opponent must meet or exceed on a saving throw to resist a character's spell effect.
+Calculated as 10 + Spellcasting Ability Modifier.
+(See Section 2.4)

+* Spellcasting Ability Modifier (Spell Mod): The Ability Modifier derived from a character's Key Ability, used for spell attacks and calculating Spell Save DC.
+(See Section 2.4)

+* Status Effect: A specific condition (e.g., Ignited, Frozen, Dazzled) associated with an Essence, typically applied via Enhancements.
+(See Section 4.4, Section 4.5)

+* Unique Spell: A distinctive spell accessible only to a specific Class, representing its core magical approach.
+(See Section 2.2, Section 3.1, Section 5.2, Section 5.7)